wathhr/theme-template/README.md

 #### Hot reloading
 - PowerCord/Replugged/Vizality
-  - Built-in (might be slow)
+  - Built-in (Might be slow)
 - Others
-  - idk haven't used any client other than powercord and kernel in ages
+  - idk haven't used any client other than powerCord and kernel in ages
   - Use [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord)

 #### Updating classes